tarwn/lessthandot-hugo/blogs/content/posts/2009-11-20-an-ode-to-log-i-love-thee-so.md

 ### By Your Powers Combined

 <p style="text-indent: 30pt;">
   We store the Environment Provider Context on each session.
 This is actually a function of the Environment Provider.
 When an application calls the EP web service, in addition to all of the environment data, it also gets a SessionID.
 The call into the Environment Provider calls the logging service which creates the log session, populates the appropriate data and logs an application start event.
-This allows us to quickly identify log entries not just to an application, but to a specific user, on a specific server, with a specific data connection, etc…
+This allows us to quickly identify log entries not just to an application, but to a specific user, on a specific server, with a specific data connection, etc...
 </p>

 ### Getting at More Data